chef/chef-web-docs/content/saas/sso.md

 1. Configure SAML on the Chef Automate via SSO UI

-    * Log into chef-automate and then switch to SSO UI, i.e. `https://{your-chef-automate-fqdn}/sso`.
+    * Log into chef-automate and then switch to SSO UI, i.e., `https://{your-chef-automate-fqdn}/sso`.
     * Fill in the required values:
         * **CA Information:** This is the X.509 Certificate from section 3 above.
 Copy the downloaded certificate contents and paste them as the value for CA Information.
         * **SSO URL:** This is the value for the Identity Provider Single Sign-On URL.
 Use the Login URL value from Section 4 above.